 Can you get a home equity loan sooner than a HELOC?

-• Calculate your home equity.
-Look up your current mortgage balance and subtract it from your home’s estimated value.
-Your home’s appraisal value is a good estimate if you recently bought it.
+Calculate your home equity.
+Pull up your current mortgage balance and subtract it from your home's estimated value.
+Your home's appraisal value is a reasonable starting point if you recently bought it.

-• Check your lender’s HELOC requirements.
-The best way to get familiar with what your lender wants is to ask directly.
-It’s always free to talk to a Loan Consultant at Achieve Loans and find out if we can meet your needs.
+Check your lender's HELOC requirements.
+Talk to a loan consultant at Achieve Loans for free, to find out if we could meet your needs.

 Author Information